 Beyond these technological resources, the section boasts outstanding people and relationships, both in terms of its core faculty and in terms of its strong affiliations across the Dartmouth campus.
 Research projects and partnerships extend across the basic sciences at the Medical Center and Dartmouth College, into Dartmouth’s Thayer School of Engineering and Tuck School of Business, and as far as the Dartmouth Institute, the university’s health care policy think-tank.

-Residents’ daily work will integrate hands-on experience, one-on-one teaching, and core curriculum conferences.
+Residents’ daily work integrates hands-on experience, one-on-one teaching, and core curriculum conferences.
 Multidisciplinary Tumor Boards at Dartmouth Hitchcock Medical Center, most of which are held weekly, include faculty representing (for example) General Surgery, Neurosurgery, Urology, Thoracic Surgery, ENT, Gynecology, Pediatric Surgery, Hematology/Oncology, Neurooncology, Pathology, Diagnostic Radiology, Gastroenterology, Pulmonary Medicine, Maternal/Fetal Medicine, Pediatrics, Nutrition, and Social Services.

 Also, within our section, residents present periodically at Resident Teaching Conferences, Morbidity and Mortality Conferences, Quality and Safety Rounds, and Journal Clubs.
 Valuing the advancement of medical knowledge, science, and education, the section participates in the Department of Medicine’s Grand Rounds and Morbidity and Mortality Conferences.
 Furthermore, our section is integrated into the larger Norris Cotton Cancer Care Pavilion Lebanon, 1 of the 51 NCI-designated Comprehensive Cancer Centers across the country.